REBELinBLUE/kube-guide/3-tutorial.md

 ```

 These *Annotations* are Traefik specific values (hence the prefix `traefik.ingress.kubernetes.io`), telling the
-*Ingress Controller* to accept traffic on the HTTP and HTTPS port & to redirect all traffic to the HTTPS port using a
+*Ingress Controller* to accept traffic on the HTTP and HTTPS backends & to redirect all traffic to the HTTPS port using a
 HTTP 301 redirect.
 More about the *Annotations* can be found in the [Traefik documentation](https://docs.traefik.io/v1.7/configuration/backends/kubernetes/#annotations)
-but again it is not essentially to read now.
+but again it is not essential to read now.
 If you wanted the traffic on every *Ingress* to always redirect to HTTPS
 you could instead do so by editing the Traefik configuration, which is stored in a *ConfigMap* in the "kube-system"
 *Namespace*, but doing so is outside of the scope of this tutorial (just remember to restart Traefik's *Pods*).